-Sink Your Teeth Into the Absolute Best Steakhouses in Dallas
+Dallas' 15 Best Steakhouses

+Wicked Butcher opens in the former Dallas Chop House space in Downtown Dallas.
+(Courtesy of www.ThaninPhoto.com)

+Dallas-based Tango Room will open a second location in Frisco's HALL Park next fall.
+(Courtesy)

-Dallas is undeniably a steakhouse city.
-Nearly every neighborhood can lay viable claim to “the best steakhouse in Dallas.”
-From storied local dining institutions to chains with North Texas roots, these are the 15 best steakhouses in Dallas to get your filet fix in the city.
+Dallas is undeniably a steak city.
+Nearly every neighborhood can lay a viable claim to “the best steakhouse in Dallas.”
+From storied local dining institutions to chains with North Texas roots, these are the best steakhouses in Dallas to get your filet fix in the city.

+When Dallas’ first $20 million restaurant opened in 2024 with a Michelin-recognized chef, the expectations were high for the Korean-inspired steakhouse.
+Since then, Nuri was one of two Dallas steakhouses to be included in the World’s 101 Best Steak Restaurants of 2025 list from World’s Best Steak Restaurants.
+After that, The Wall Street Journal named the local spot in its “Steakhouses Worth the Splurge” article.

+The highest priced steak on the menu (that actually shows the price) is the 40-ounce Porterhouse, Heartbrand Reserve for $350.
+It’s one of the most extravagant dinners you can have in the city.
+And as it turns out, worth the hype.

 Al Biernat’s